TranNhutThong1999/social/README.md

 - **Responsive Interface**: Compatible with all devices
 - **State Management**: Using Zustand and React Query
 - **UI Components**: Component system designed following Atomic Design principles

+## ⚠️ Important Notice

+**Data Storage Limitation**: This application currently stores user registration data and comments only on the client-side (browser) without a persistent database.
+This means:
+- User accounts and comments will be lost when the browser is refreshed or closed
+- Data is not synchronized across different devices or browsers
+- This is a demo/development version for UI/UX demonstration purposes
+- For production use, a proper database backend should be implemented

 ## 🛠️ Technologies Used